Satyajit-350/PetsApp/README.md

 # PetsApp
 Simple Database App which have CRUD functionality.
-Data base used : SQLite database.
+Database used : SQLite database.
 Concept used : Database, SQL, Content Provider, CursorLoader, CursorAdapter.